 While there are over 600 carotenoids your body can utilize, only about 20 of those are able to be transported to your eyes.
 Of those 20, just two (lutein and zeaxanthin) are deposited in high quantities into the macula of your eyes.
 (9) Clearly, these antioxidants are key to maintaining healthy eyes.
 Lutein, with its brother zeaxanthin, helps prevent macular degeneration and glaucoma by fighting free radical damage caused by “blue light,” sun exposure and other factors such as poor diet.

 Some studies even indicate that those who have already suffered some macular damage can halt further damage by introducing more lutein-rich foods into their diet.
 Pine nuts are one easy treat that can help you on your way.

-7. Stabilize mood
+7. Stabilizes mood

 I’ve already told you why high levels of magnesium intake are important for the older side of the population, as they help to prevent multiple age-related cancers.
 But did you know that magnesium can be just as important for teenagers and young to middle aged adults as well?
 It’s just for a much different reason.

 In a 2015 study, researchers released findings of their study on the dietary intake of magnesium in adolescents with depression, anxiety disorders and ADHD.
 The study found that higher magnesium (like that found in pine nut nutrition) was associated with less “externalising behaviour,” such as angry outbursts and other outward behaviors associated with these mood disorders.
 (10)

 It’s not just adolescents who notice a difference, however.
 Another study followed almost 9,000 adult men and women to discover the link between magnesium and depression.
 It’s no surprise, considering that medication prescribed for depression only marginally helps about half of the people who take it.
 On the other hand, this study discovered a strong correlation between low magnesium intake and appearance of depression in people under the age of 65.
 (11)